iLathys/vr-backend-package/README.md

 ##  Usage
 Express Mode - Create Veeroll Video
-Below is an example of how to use the expressMode method to create a Veeroll video:
+Below is an example of how to create a Veeroll video:

 ```
 use Vendor\Veeroll\Services\VideoService;